toadharvard/asm-interpreter/Ocaml+ADT/README.md

-### An implementaion of Lambda mini-language
+### An implementaion of Ocaml with ADT

 This is a homework for functional programming course.

 License: LGPL for implementation code + WTFPL for test examles in miniLanguage

-Author: Vasy Pupkin, vasya@pupkin.com
+Author: Kirill Shishin, kirill.a.shishin@gmail.com

 Features done (append only):